Jim Pomposelli - Citibank logo

 Visit Jim Pomposelli - Citibank

 Jim Pomposelli and Citibank are best suited for borrowers seeking a major institutional lender with documented customer satisfaction rankings and flexible product offerings, particularly those with existing Citibank relationships or non-traditional property types.
-The primary caveat is that as a secondary-market lender, Citibank applies standard underwriting and cannot match the flexibility or specialized focus of portfolio lenders or credit unions for marginal credit profiles.
+The primary caveat is that as a secondary-market lender, Citibank applies standard underwriting and does not list comparable fields the flexibility or listed focus of portfolio lenders or credit unions for marginal credit profiles.

 • Existing Citibank customers seeking rate discounts through relationship pricing